 Speakers of Yan-Nhangu live at Maningrida and Milingimbi Aboriginal communities, close to YanNhangu Y olngu traditional lands.
 Maningrida and Milingimbi are very linguistically diverse communities, with at least ten Indigenous languages spoken, as well as English and English-based contact varieties.
 The Indigenous languages of the area come from several different families (PamaNyungan, Gunwinyguan and Arnhem) and the languages are typologically very diverse.
 Y olngu languages are isolated from the rest of the Pama-Nyungan family by the Gulf of Carpentaria to the east, and non-Pama-Nyungan languages to the south.
 The area is one of intense language contact, both between Australian languages and visitor languages such as the Austronesian language Macassar.
 For example, Yan-Nhangu is reported to have implosive consonants (Alpher 1977), a highly unusual feature in Australian languages (but common in Macassar).

-There is some gender-restricted material in this deposit.
+There is some gender-restricted material in this collection.

-The deposit comprises over 140 audio and video files, as well as some translations into English and Djambarrpuyŋu.
+The collection comprises over 140 audio and video files, as well as some translations into English and Djambarrpuyŋu.

 Genres include conversation, translation, elicitation and narration.